agalue/opennms-drift-kubernetes/serverless/README.fission.md

 # Fission

-> WARNING: Since version 1.0.0 was released, the solution doesn't work.
-Still investigating about it ...

 ## Install Fission

 Make sure to install the fission CLI on your own computer, as explained on the [documentation](https://docs.fission.io/installation/).